Dean110/virtual-pet-shelter/readme.md

 ### Version History
 * 1.0 As of Sunday at 0110, I would like to declare this project done.
 There will be a review of the submission during the day, but the overall requirements of this project are complete.
+* 1.1 As of Sunday at 2330, all tasks are completed, VirtualPetApp testing seems to yield results and puppy DNA was introduced.
+The dogs now inherit one of four DNA driven behaviors when they are instantiated.
+When you admit a new dog it outputs a line to tell you the inherited behavior, but keeps the information hidden after that for game reasons.
+(Is this an example of calling a bug a feature?)